appsquickly/typhoon-example/README.md

 * Stores (creates, reads, updates deletes) the cities that the user is interested in receiving reports for.
 * Can use metric or imperial units.

+###Running the sample:

+* Just clone this repository, open the Xcode project in your favorite IDE, and run it.
+It'll say you need an API key.
+Then proceed to step 1 below.

 ### Exercises

 1. Get an API key from http://free.worldweatheronline.com.